solidi/writing/05-deception-degenerate-ab-testing.md

 One final example is the creative use of information.
 Here, we conduct an A/B test that manipulates information that may be relevant to the users at the proper time and context.
 We either shift the information upstream or manipulate it so that it is diluted.
 We reduce the friction of information to obtain a result.
 Sometimes lack of information is that friction.

 ### Example
-An example is if a service relies on the live location of the available liveries in the area — maybe those that are parked or on break, increasing that information to the user may deliver more engagement.
+An example is if a service relies on the live location of the available livery in the area — maybe those that are parked or on break, increasing that information to the user may deliver more engagement.

 > Plenty of levels of information to reduce friction.